Marie Henriette of Austria: Marriage

 One day before her 17th birthday, she married 18-year-old Prince Leopold of Belgium, the heir to the throne, on 22 August 1853.
 Leopold was the second-surviving son of Leopold I of Belgium and his French wife, Louise of Orléans; Marie Henriette was the sister-in-law of Charlotte of Belgium, future Empress of Mexico and a cousin by marriage to Victoria of the United Kingdom and Maria II of Portugal.
 The marriage was arranged to strengthen the status of the Belgian Monarchy.
-As the former Protestant monarch of a newly established monarchy, the Belgian king wished his son to marry a member from a Roman Catholic and prestigious dynasty, and the name Habsburg was one of her more important qualities.
-The marriage further more created an historical link between the new Kingdom of Belgium and the Habsburg dynasty of the Austrian Netherlands.
+As the former Protestant monarch of a newly established monarchy, the Belgian king wished his son to marry a member of a Roman Catholic and prestigious dynasty, and the name Habsburg was one of her more important qualities.
+The marriage furthermore created a historical link between the new Kingdom of Belgium and the Habsburg dynasty of the Austrian Netherlands.

 The marriage was suggested by her future father-in-law the king of Belgium to her guardian, the Archduke John of Austria, and arranged by the two men over her head.
-She was introduced to Leopold on an Imperial court ball at Hofburg in May 1853, and she was informed that she was to marry him.
-Neither she or Leopold made a good impression on each other.
+She was introduced to Leopold at an Imperial court ball at Hofburg in May 1853, and she was informed that she was to marry him.
+Neither she nor Leopold made a good impression on each other.
 She protested against the marriage plans without success, but was convinced to submit to it by her mother.
 Leopold himself also commented that he had agreed to the marriage because of his father.

-Marie Henriette resigned from her rights to the Austrian throne and signed the marriage contract in Vienna on 8 August 1853.
+Marie Henriette renounced her rights to the Austrian throne and signed the marriage contract in Vienna on 8 August 1853.
 A wedding by proxy was celebrated at the Schönbrunn Palace on 10 August, after which she travelled to Brussels, where the final ceremony was celebrated with Leopold in person on 22 August.
 The wedding was followed by a tour through the Belgian provinces and a trip to Great Britain in October.
 Queen Victoria commented to king Leopold I about the differences between the couple.
-Marie Henriette was described as intelligent, well educated and cultivated, Leopold as well spoken and interested in military issues, but with no common interests whatsoever.
-The marriage was arranged against the will of both Marie Henriette and Leopold, and was to be unhappy from the start.
+Marie Henriette was described as intelligent, well educated and cultivated, Leopold as well-spoken and interested in military issues, but with no common interests whatsoever.
+The marriage was arranged against the will of both Marie Henriette and Leopold and was to be unhappy from the start.